addiajsjjs/Human-imperceptible-adversarial-patch/README.md

 ## Setup

 The code in this project was executed using **Python 3.8.11** and ran on a single A6000 GPU.
 To install the required dependencies, use the provided requirements file:
+The test NIR camera used in our experiments is a 1080P-resolution device equipped with a 6.0 mm focal length lens and operates under 850 nm NIR.
 ```bash
 pip install -r requirements.txt
 ```